-Although Toronto is considered a dense urban 'concrete jungle’, its natural geography has a suprising abundance of lush ravines that run like ribbons through the city fabric.
-When you access these green spaces, the city transforms into a lush oasis that transports you far away from the urban grind and into a natural paradise.
+Although Toronto – like many other metropolises – is thought of as a ‘concrete jungle’, its natural geography has a surprising abundance of lush ravines and parks that run like ribbons through the fabric of the City.
+When you discover these green spaces, the city transforms into a lush oasis that transports you far away from the urban grind, and into a natural paradise.

-And Spring is the perfect season to enjoy it.
+And Summer is the perfect season to enjoy it.

-As buds on the trees start to bloom, and the air is kissed by a fresh Spring fragrance, whether you’re a fair weather cyclist (like yours truly!) or a commute-hardened roadie, it’s time to pull out the bike and, after a maintenance check, get back in the saddle and go for a spin.
+Once the buds on the trees start to bloom, whether you’re a fair-weather cyclist (like yours truly!) or a commute-hardened roadie, it’s time to pull out the bike and ( after a maintenance check) go for a spin.
 In Toronto’s mid-town neighbourhoods, one of the best places to explore by bike is the Beltline Trail.

 The Beltline Park and Trail are a unique part of Toronto’s parks and ravines.
 The trail follows an old railway line from Allen Road south of Elm Ridge Drive and west to Mount Pleasant Cemetery.
 It is a great way to see the city along old ravines and through hidden green spaces.
 The Park is also a part of the Central Ravines, Beltline and Gardens Discovery Walk, and it’s definitely a hot spot for nature lovers, those who love walking, runners, and of course, cyclists all over the city.